 Skinner (1936) showed stimulus generalisation and discrimination explain behaviourism.
 Teachers can use these ideas to see why some interventions fail.
 This helps them create tasks to support learning transfer (Thorndike, 1903).

-Stimulus generalisation means learners respond to similar, but new, stimuli (Pavlov, 1927).
-Pavlov (1927) showed dogs salivated to similar tones after original conditioning.
-In classrooms, learners anxious during maths tests may fear all number activities.
-Conversely, learners feeling safe with a calm teacher may engage positively with similar adults.
+Learners respond to similar stimuli (Pavlov, 1927).
+Pavlov's (1927) dogs salivated to similar tones.
+Learners anxious in maths tests might fear all number work.
+Learners feeling safe with a calm teacher engage positively with similar adults.

 Learners show stimulus discrimination when they respond to a conditioned stimulus, not similar ones (Rescorla & Wagner, 1972).
 Discrimination happens when one stimulus gains reinforcement, but others don't (Pavlov, 1927).
 For example, learners distinguish between triangles or verb tenses.
 Teachers present stimuli, reinforce correct choices, and sharpen the difference (Skinner, 1953).